Raspberry Pi

 Domotz Agent Installation on RASPBERRY PI screenshot 2

-1. Assign a name to the Agent
+1. Assign a name to the Collector

-3. Press the “Activate your agent” button
+3. Press the “Activate your Collector” button

 Domotz Agent Installation on RASPBERRY PI screenshot 3